datalorax/CourseR/Weeks/Week5p1/Week5p1.md

   $\mu =$ 100 and $\sigma = 10$.
 If you want your results to match those on the following slides, first run `set.seed(100)` before generating the random numbers.
 * Write a for loop that returns the mean of each column (note, there are better ways to do this, but this is just for practice).
-* Create an empty list of length two.
-Use a for loop to store the second and fourth rows of the matrix.
+* Create an empty list of length four.
+Use a for loop to store the each row of the matrix into each of the four elements of the list.

 ----
 ## Matrix creation